small kitchen ideas with big-kitchen attitude

 In a small kitchen, some of the best ideas include visual trickery and opening sightlines to make the room appear larger.
 With the appropriate building permits, you may be able to take down a wall to create more space, but that isn't always necessary.
 A simple approach is to use open shelving backed with a backsplash material that creates roominess and continuity.
 Pair your cabinetry with glass doors, which offer the eye more visual space.
 Just remember to keep the contents of your shelves neatly organized.

 A monochromatic palette encourages smooth visual continuity, so use a similar wall and floor color.
-You should also choose materials from the same tile collection, such as the Modern Oasis line.
+You should also choose materials from the same tile collection.
 For instance, run wall tile vertically to visually lengthen short walls and install the large-format square size diagonally to make the area underfoot seem longer.
-A round table also maximizes elbow room, while island seating creates more space for entertaining.
-Good lighting, from daylight bulbs or natural light to trendy window treatments, is the key to creating a comfortable space and keeping colors true.
+Island seating creates more space for entertaining and good lighting, from daylight bulbs or natural light to trendy window treatments, is the key to creating a comfortable space and keeping colors true.

 Use Color to Enlarge Your Space

-Color has the power to make a small kitchen feel big, so open your mind to some colorful ideas.
-You can't go wrong with a pale monochromatic kitchen that features stylish materials, such as subtly colored natural stone flooring, glossy cream-colored cupboards, white slab countertops, a white subway tile backsplash, and white appliances, that merge with their snowy surroundings.
+Color has the power to make a small kitchen feel big.
+You can't go wrong with a pale monochromatic kitchen that features stylish materials, such as subtly colored natural stone flooring, glossy cream-colored cupboards, slab countertops, a white subway tile backsplash, and white or stainless steel appliances, that merge with their snowy surroundings.
 A monochromatic design maximizes visual flow because it isn't choppy or separated by contrasting colors.
 Be sure to keep your small kitchen sparsely decorated and free of clutter to optimize the space.

 If you prefer bolder hues, go for warm colors, which will not only add personality but will also energize the space.